Computing Conforming Partitions with Low Stabbing Number for Rectilinear Polygons: Tractability of Conforming Stabbing Number 2

-It remains to show how to solve the problem for each piece efficiently.
-Here, our previous $ \SAT { 2 } $ approach comes to the rescue since the pieces are not arbitrary polygons.
-Specifically, since rule (R4) does not apply to piece $ P _ i $ (for $ i \in \{ 1 , \dots , \ell \} $), it has no intersecting reflex segments, so it is thin.
-Since rule (R5) does not apply to $ P _ i $, it has no gate.
-We now prove a statement that holds for any thin gate-free polygon.
+It remains to show that each piece of $ \polygon $ indeed has conforming stabbing number at most~$ 2 $.
+Here, we observe that a piece $ \polygon _ i $ of $ \polygon $ is not an arbitrary polygon.
+Specifically, since rule~\ref{R3} does not apply, $ \polygon _ i $ has no intersecting reflex segments, so $ \polygon _ i $ is thin.
+Moreover, since rule~\ref{R4} does not apply, $ \polygon _ i $ has no gates.
+We now prove a statement that holds for any thin polygon that has no gates, and that we use to prove Lemma~\ref{lem:thinGeneral}.

-\begin{lemma} Let $ P $ be a thin rectilinear polygon that has no gate.
-Then every stabbing segment $ \mathbf { s } $ intersects at most two reflex segments. \end{lemma}
+\begin{observation} Let $ \polygon $ be a thin rectilinear polygon (possibly with holes) that has no gates.
+Then every stabbing segment of $ \polygon $ intersects at most two reflex segments of $ \polygon $ (Figure~\ref{fig:thinGeneral}). \end{observation}